manasikoppal/IndyGo-Transit-Dashboard/README.md

 5. What are the changes in ridership over time, such as month-to-month, year-over-year, or week-to-week?

 6. Which stops experience the highest and lowest ridership, and how can these insights inform resource allocation?

+#Data
+The IndyGo ridership dataset was provided by IndyGo and integrates multiple sources, including:

+GPS trackers (bus movement and scheduling)

+Automatic Passenger Counters (APCs) (boarding and alighting counts)

+Schedule & service data (planned trips and routes)

+Coverage: 2022 – 2024
+Format: CSV files structured into fact and dimension tables for use in Power BI.